chharvey/counterpoint-proposals/issues/43-destructuring-vars.md

 	5. to declare function parameters

 Additional topics not covered here:
-- destructuring defaults for function parameters
+- destructuring defaults for variables and function parameters

 # Discussion